Step 6 of the series: Bypass internet restrictions and protect your privacy on public Wi-Fi

 sudo ufw reload

-8. Restart Tailscale with the –advertise-exit-node flag
+8. Restart Tailscale with the --advertise-exit-node

 sudo tailscale down